jamesray1/trinkler.software/fellowship.md

 ## Mission

 Many decisions that we took as a society were based on the _assumption_ that future generations would improve on or fix existing problems.

-However the current educational system often produces people with a _clone-like_ mindset unfit to tackle these problems.
+However the current traditional system often produces people with a _clone-like_ mindset unfit to tackle these problems.

 What we need are _kind, emphatic and courageous_ people well-equipped to take on today's problems.